Plants blamed for AEP Ohio’s summer power outage that affected thousands - NewsBreak

 AEP Ohio and PJM previously explained part of the problem that sparked a three-day power outage between June 14-16.
 A prolonged thunderstorm with strong winds — known as a derecho — battered central Ohio and AEP’s power infrastructure.
 The storm hit AEP particularly hard on the northern side of Columbus and in Marion, said David Ball, AEP Ohio’s Vice President of Energy Delivery Operations, during a mid-outage press conference.

 “They were either directly damaged by the storm or events that happened after the storm, but everything is related directly to the storm event,” Ball said.
-“There’s not enough lines in service currently, to bring power into the city.”Dark web mushroom dealers tracked by Ohio drug task force, millions in crypto seized
+“There’s not enough lines in service currently, to bring power into the city.”Iguana causes ‘large scale’ power outage in Florida city

 An AEP Ohio spokesperson explained to NBC4 what the company had reported to PJM.
 AEP saw high power consumption on June 12, but its seven transmission lines where the problem stemmed from were rated to handle the electrical load.
 It wasn’t until after the derecho storm that a new issue altered the lines.